 Establishing a "severe" condition sounds a lot more difficult than you may think.
 If you have an objectively verifiable medical condition that causes more than a minimal interference with the ability to perform work activity, then the chances are that you have established your condition has "severe."
 Social Security will refer to this as a "medically determinable impairment," or "MDI."
 This means that there is some medical evidence of a problem that has at least some impact on your ability to do work activity.

 Do You Meet an Impairment Listing?

-What is Your "Residual Functional Capacity"?
+What is Your "Residual Functional Capacity?"

-We need to define "residual functional capacity."
-We also refer to this as RFC.
-This simply means what you are still able to do on a sustained and regular basis at work.
+Your Residual Functional Capacity is a description of what you can still do at work.
 You may have suffered an injury, and are no longer to perform "heavy" work, which has its own definition.
 However, there may be lighter work that you can perform within your limitations.
-If this is the case, then you are not disabled because there are less demanding jobs that exist in the national economy that you can perform.
+If so, then you are probably not disabled because there are less demanding jobs that exist in the national economy that you can perform.
 More on that below.